prime-8-consulting/meteor-oauth2/examples/clientApplication/README.md

 This example is used to test and demonstrate the meteor-oauth2-client package and it's interaction with a meteor service running the meteor-oauth2-server package.
-This example expects that the contentOwner application is also running.
+This example expects that the resourceServer application is also running.
 Check the example directory for details.

 Starting: